praekelt/hellomama-registration/README.md

 # hellomama-registration

-HelloMama Registration accepts registrations for the Hello Mama project.
+HelloMama Registration accepts registrations for [the HelloMama project](https://www.praekelt.org/hellomama/).

 This app uses the Django cache framework for efficient calculation of metrics, so if you are running multiple instances, make sure to setup a shared Django